soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-for-and-delete-messages-in-your-organization.md

 ## Step 3: Delete the message

 After you've created and refined a Content Search to return the message that you want to remove and are connected to Security &amp; Compliance Center PowerShell, the final step is to run the **New-ComplianceSearchAction** cmdlet to delete the message.
-Deleted messages are moved to a user's Recoverable Items folder.
+Deleted messages are marked for permanent removal from the mailbox and will be permanently removed the next time the mailbox is processed by the Managed Folder Assistant.
+If single item recovery is enabled for the mailbox, purged items will be permanently removed after the deleted item retention period expires.

 In the following example, the command will delete the search results returned by a Content Search named "Remove Phishing Message".

 ```
-New-ComplianceSearchAction -SearchName "Remove Phishing Message" -Purge -PurgeType SoftDelete
+New-ComplianceSearchAction -SearchName "Remove Phishing Message" -Purge -PurgeType HardDelete
 ```

 The search specified by the  *SearchName*  parameter is the Content Search that you created in Step 1.